Apiquet/Segmentation/README.md

 ## Usage

+The notebook FCN4_training.ipynb allows to train a VGG-16 + FCN-4 model.
 The notebook infer_on_videos.ipynb shows how to infer the segmentation model VGG-16 + FCN-4 on a single image or on a video.